acho9138/The-README-Generator/README.md

 ## Credits

-Thank you to the following resources to help make this day planner possible:
+Thank you to the following resources to help make this app possible:

 - The Coding Bootcamp at University of Sydney
 - MDN